 As a violinist, I play Argentine tango and folklore, bluegrass & old-time fiddle, and Sicilian popular music.

 Part of this website is devoted to my research on the politics of neighborhood tango music scenes in Buenos Aires, Argentina.
 For over a decade, I have studied tango music as a form of participatory urban socialization and as a form of urban activism.
 As a multimodal ethnographer, I use film, photography and writing to produce local visual and sensory understandings of tango as a live-music culture, not "for-export."
 I have been involved with tango music in Buenos Aires since 2005 as a violinist, filmmaker, photographer, community organizer and researcher.

-Information about my most recent research on the Music & Memory Project, is also featured on this site.
-This project involves a service-learning and filmmaking course I built at IU Bloomington that explores the health and wellness benefits of personalized music for older adults living with dementia.
+Information about my secondary research project about music and dementia is also featured on this site.
+This project involves a service-learning and filmmaking course I built at IU Bloomington called “Music and Memory: Studying music and Alzheimer’s through film” that explores the health and wellness benefits of personalized music for older adults living with Alzheimer’s and related dementias.
 My research on this topic involves the use of sensory filmmaking as a mode of teaching undergraduates about person-centered approaches to dementia-care as well as about how to use digital storytelling as a vehicle for public advocacy and education.